odow/StochDualDynamicProgram.jl/README.md

 - `convergence_termination::Bool` default = `false`
   - If a convergence test is conducted with the bounds found to have converged, and `convergence_termination=true`, method will terminate.
   - If this is false, the method will terminate at `maximum_iterations`
-  - If there is high variance in objective, the method may terminate earlier than desired.
+  - We choose to default this to false since if there is high variance in objective, the method may terminate earlier than desired.

 \*de Matos, Philpott, Finardi (2015).
 Improving the Peformance of Stochastic Dual Dynamic Programming.
 Journal of Computational and Applied Mathematics 290: 196-208